michaeldel/portfolio-optimizer/README.md

 ```

 ## Example
-Here is the output when using default parameters values (meaning the output would be the same when simply calling `portfolio_optimizer` without any other argument)
+Here is the output when using default parameters values (meaning the output would be the same when simply calling `portfolio_optimizer` without any other argument):
 ```
 portfolio_optimizer 0 10 2 9 -p 0.5 -f expliciteuler -d 0 -s 0.2 -r 0.05 -m 0.06
 Result alphas: